mrdubr/kind_with_controller/README.md

 ## python-client container:
-- Controls the k8s cluster by making API calls to the `kind-control-plane` container
+- Controls the k8s cluster by making API calls to the `kind-control-plane` container.
+- MUST be in the same network to talk to the `kind-control-plane`.

 ## KUBECONFIG:
 - The KUBECONFIG environment variable is set to /root/.kube/config to allow the Python client to find the Kubernetes configuration.